opdavies/oliverdavies.uk/source/_talks/taking-flight-with-tailwind-css.md

 - How to promote repeating classes into re-usable components for better maintainability.
 - Strategies to control the file size, and using external tools like PurgeCSS.

+Also, if time allows:

+- How to extend Tailwind and add extra classes with community written plugins.
+- How to write and test your own custom plugins.

 [1]: https://tailwindcss.com